| ||Format||Pages||Price|| |

 |Hardcopy (shipping and handling)||11||$60.00|| ADD TO CART|

 Significance and Use

-—Notwithstanding the statements on precision and bias contained in this test method, the precision of this test method is dependent on the competence of the personnel performing it and the suitability of the equipment and facilities used.
-Agencies that meet the criteria of Practice D3740 are generally considered capable of competent and objective testing.
-Users of these test methods are cautioned that compliance with Practice D3740 does not in itself ensure reliable results.
-Reliable testing depends on many factors; Practice D3740 provides a means of evaluating some of those factors.
+Note 1: The precision of this standard is dependent on the competence of the personnel performing it and the suitability of the equipment and facilities used.
+Agencies that meet the criteria of Practice are generally considered capable of competent and objective testing.
+Users of this standard are cautioned that compliance with Practice does not in itself ensure reliable results.
+Reliable testing depends on many factors; Practice provides a means of evaluating some of those factors.

-1.1 This test method covers the use of inclinometers to monitor the internal movement of ground.
-The test method covers types of instruments, installation procedures, operating procedures, and maintenance requirements.
-It also provides formulae for data reduction.
+1.1 This standard covers the use of inclinometers to monitor the internal movement of ground, or lateral movement of subsurface structures.
+The standard covers types of instruments, installation procedures, operating procedures, and maintenance requirements.
+The standard also provides formulae for data reduction.

-1.2 All observed and calculated values shall conform to the guidelines for significant digits and rounding established in Practice D6026 unless superseded by this test method.
+1.2 All observed and calculated values shall conform to the guidelines for significant digits and rounding established in Practice unless superseded by this standard.

-1.2.1 The procedures used to specify how data are collected, recorded or calculated in this test method are regarded as the industry standard.
+1.2.1 The procedures used to specify how data are collected, recorded or calculated in this standard are regarded as the industry standard.
 In addition, they are representative of the significant digits that generally should be retained.
 The procedures used do not consider material variation, purpose for obtaining the data, special purpose studies, or any considerations for the user’s objectives; it is common practice to increase or reduce significant digits of reported data to be commensurate with these considerations.
-It is beyond the scope of this test method to consider significant digits used in analytical methods for engineering design.
+It is beyond the scope of this standard to consider significant digits used in analytical methods for engineering design.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.